 Breeder Genetic and Health Testing

 If you want a healthy dog that will live a long time, it is absolutely crucial to adopt a puppy from a reputable breeder.
-A good breeder will conduct genetic and health testing on their dogs before breeding them to prevent hereditary diseases from being passed down to puppies.
+A good breeder will conduct genetic and health testing on their parent dogs before breeding them to prevent hereditary diseases from being passed down to puppies.

-When choosing a breeder, make sure they conduct these health tests and ask for the results before committing to a puppy from them.
+When choosing a breeder, make sure they conduct these health tests and ask for the results before committing to purchasing a puppy from them.
 Typically, puppy mills do not conduct health or genetic tests, which may result in their puppies growing into adult dogs with health issues.
 These health issues can drastically reduce the lifespan of your Maltipoo.

 To truly understand your Maltipoo’s lifespan, you will need to look at Poodles and Maltese dog breeds individually.
 Understanding the size and lifespan of Malteses and Poodles can help you understand the lifespan of your Maltipoo.